zmallen/flock/README.md

 ?campaign botname url -> Posts a campaign to only botname, shortens URL given

+?tweettimes botname -> Posts tweettimes for bot botname on that specific day

 A *campaign* is when an app takes 1 or all of its bots and retrieves that current time's top 10 trends.
 It then generates a shortened URL for each bot, and then posts a tweet according with that hashtag from the top 10 trends.
 It then waits a pseudo-random time to tweet again.
 This is all done asynchronously so bots do not need to depend on each other.

+TODO
+===
+Hashtag hijacking